MichaelLacock/Wordle_for_CLUE/README.md

 # Wordle_for_CLUE

+[-] UPDATED on 2-17-2022, features new and modified word list (it's accurate again).

 This project is a clone of the very popular word solving puzzle game Wordle; made for the Adafruit Clue hardware running Circuit Python 7.x.x.
 (Clue board: https://www.adafruit.com/product/4500)

 Custom Keyboard Hardware: https://github.com/MichaelLacock/Open-Blue